 Who Is Chris Martin?

 Chris Martin is a British musician and the lead singer of the popular band Coldplay.
 He attended University College London, where he met Will Champion, Guy Berryman and Jonny Buckland, who would become his bandmates.
-With Martin as lead singer, rhythm guitarist and pianist, Coldplay's debut album, Parachutes, sold 5 million copies and won a Grammy.
-Martin married Gwyneth Paltrow in 2003.
-The couple separated in 2014.
+With Martin as lead singer, rhythm guitarist and pianist, Coldplay's debut album, Parachutes, topped the charts in the U.K. and won a Grammy Award.
+Martin is also known for his collaborations with artists like Jay-Z and Avicii.

 Chris Martin was born Christopher Anthony John Martin on March 2, 1977, in Exeter, Devon, England, the eldest of five children to a teacher and an accountant.
 His interests in music developed at a young age and he formed his first band, The Rocking Honkies, while he was attending the preparatory Exeter Cathedral School.